 Fetal ventriculomegaly, the most common antenatally-diagnosed brain abnormality, is the defining feature of congenital hydrocephalus (CH).
-Fetal ventriculomegaly is also an overlooked associated finding in neuropsychiatric disorders, including autism spectrum disorder (ASD), which is diagnosed at a 10-fold higher rate in CH patients than in the general population.
+Fetal ventriculomegaly is also an overlooked associated finding in

 Given these associations, an improved genetic, molecular, and cellular understanding of ventriculomegaly could reveal a shared biological etiology between CH and ASD and aid in patient prognosis, diagnosis, and treatment stratification.